EAT THE FOOD YOU CRAVE

 If your intention is to cut down on sweets and eat healthy, instead of saying “no sweets whatsoever”, make a rule or guideline that allows you to eat sweets after a specific time.
 These are conditional rules.
 A rule I sometimes use is “sweets are okay after 8:15 PM – and the sweets have to be bought after 8:15 pm as well”.
 Writing this, I’m suspecting After Eight (the minty chocolate) has something to do with this.

 Another example is from a past client.
 Her rule was to only have chocolate for dessert when visiting, or at her cottage on the weekends.
 Rules such as these ensure crave foods are never banned for life, but part of your lifestyle.

 Giving in to a craving or two is perfectly normal.
 In this day and age of ice-cream and burgers waiting around every corner, exposure to temptations is part of daily life.
 When you notice your friends shame and regret pop up, and that blaming voice starts sneering at you, remind yourself that giving in is a human thing to do.
 We all give in to craving of some sort.
 If it’s not to food, then to something else.
 Cultivate compassion.

 In order not to fall into the deprivation trap, including the foods you crave in your lifestyle is key.
 There is nothing wrong with giving in to a craving, everyone does this.
-There is, however, insight to be gained from each encounter with a craving.
-Eat mindfully when you eat your crave foods, though.
-Lastly, have compassion for yourself.
+But if you struggle with healthy eating, exploring your cravings and working on resisting them is necessary.
+There is insight to be gained from each encounter with a craving.
+When you eat your favorite crave foods, eat them slowly and mindfully.
+Lastly, have compassion for yourself and your personal process.
 You’re just human.